ninankkim/react-notes/README.md

 I created a small notes taking application/website that allows the user to login after registering and then get directed to the notes taking portion.
 But since we're assuming anyone who uses this website is a new user, once the user registers, then they will be sent straight to the notes.
-I named this "jot bot" - it's meant to create small notes, nothing too big to use users add in text, todos, just simple reminders.
+I named this "jot bot" - it's meant to create small notes, nothing too big - it's meant to hold small amounts of text and/or reminders.

 I coding along several video tutorials that helped me understand redux, react, apis, and bootstrap: https://www.youtube.com/playlist?list=PLWieu6NbbqTyMaRRywunCGZZsi8gmw7dh